The Deadly Companions: Production

+By most accounts, the low-budget film was a learning process for Peckinpah.
+Unable to rewrite the screenplay or edit the picture, Peckinpah vowed to never again direct a film unless he had script control.
 In her memoir 'Tis Herself (2004), Maureen O'Hara complained about Peckinpah's behavior on-set, saying that he "didn't have a clue how to direct a movie" and was "one of the strangest and most objectionable people I had ever worked with".